 - death from the treatment or lack of treatment.

-If you win a lawsuit, compensation will depend on the specific types of harm you suffered and can include:
+If you win your lawsuit, the compensation you receive will depend on your individual situation and the specific types of harm you suffered and can include:

 - Economic damages for things like medical expenses and lost wages

 - Non-economic damages for “intangibles” like loss of life’s pleasures, pain, suffering and grief

 - In rare cases, punitive damages to punish medical professionals who have acted recklessly or intended to harm patients.

 Our attorneys will look to find all the ways a misdiagnosis has affected your life.
 We will demand compensation that reflects all of your suffering and intangibles, and not just the cost of medical care.
 Every single cost you have encountered should be factored into your claim.